optimized4u/loopback-getting-started/README.md

 > Personally I think from my initial limited experience with it, Loopback is going to radically speed up my cross platform app developement using the MEAN stack.

+## In Progress
+Currently tarting up client views with Bootstrap.